samohtaerg/samohtaerg.github.io/_pages/Research.md

 ## Talks and Presentations

-- (2024) **Geometric Optimization of Multi-task Learning on the Stiefel Manifold**
+- **Geometric Optimization of Multi-task Learning on the Stiefel Manifold**
- Student Research Symposium, New York University
+  *Student Research Symposium, New York University (2024)*

-- (2021-2022) **Topics in Algebraic Geometry: Bézout's Theorem From Projective Varieties to Modern Applications**
+- **Topics in Algebraic Geometry: Bézout's Theorem From Projective Varieties to Modern Applications**
- Mathematics Project at Minnesota (MPM), University of Minnesota--Twin Cities
+  *Mathematics Project at Minnesota (MPM), University of Minnesota--Twin Cities (2022)*

-- (2020-2021) **Combinatorial Phase Transitions: Ramsey's Theorem and the Structure of Large Systems**
+- **Combinatorial Phase Transitions: Ramsey's Theorem and the Structure of Large Systems**
- Mathematics Project at Minnesota (MPM), University of Minnesota--Twin Cities
+  *Mathematics Project at Minnesota (MPM), University of Minnesota--Twin Cities (2021)*

+- **Compressed Sensing: Making the Most of Less Data**
+  *Linear Programming and Optimization Seminar, UC Berkeley (2021)*

+- **Spectral Methods and Functional Analysis: Transforming PDEs to ODEs**
+  *Fourier and Harmonic Analysis Seminar, UC Berkeley (2021)*

-- (2020) **Tessellations of the Hyperbolic Plane: Poincaré's Disk**
+- **Tessellations of the Hyperbolic Plane: Poincaré's Disk**
- Seminar of Geometry I, University of Minnesota
+  *Seminar of Geometry I, University of Minnesota (2020)*